Robert336/Robert336/README.md

 ### Reserv
 [live site](https://www.reserv.ca)

-**tldr:** SaaS web app for automatically booking a spot at the WLU Athletics Centre.
+**tldr:** SaaS web app for automating the process of booking a session at the WLU Athletics Centre.

 **Creating with:** ReactJS, Node.js, and Firebase Firestore, Hosting, Functions, Authentication, Pub/Sub.